cran/strataG/README.md

 * Fixed computational errors in population structure metrics due to incorrect sorting of stratification.
 * Added `maf` to return minimum allele frequency for each locus.
 * Added `ldNe` to calculate Ne.
+* Added `expandHaplotypes` to expand the haplotypes in a `gtypes` object to one sequence per individual.

 ## version 1.0.6